The Trail is Your Teacher

 For the majority of 2018 I had been doing the long and hard work of healing and recovering from three major events that had happened the year before.
 If this trip went well, it might mean that both the darkness and brokenness that occured over the past 18 months had ended and a new era of light and healing was coming toward me.

-Over the next six days I experienced the joy of seeing the most beautiful campsites I had only seen in photos.
-I ignored my fear and self doubt long enough to climb the cables of Half Dome in Yosemite I found myself drifting between wonder and boredom while walking for miles on a trial each day and enjoyed feeling fully present in both states.
+Over the next six days I experienced the joy of seeing the most beautiful campsites I had only ever seen in photos prior to the trip.
+I ignored my fear and self doubt long enough to climb the cables of Half Dome in Yosemite.
+I found myself drifting between wonder and boredom while walking for miles on a small dirt trail each day and enjoyed feeling fully present in both states of mind.

 I also experienced the terror of being lost in the wilderness for 45 minutes after misreading the maps on my navigation app and taking a literal step in the wrong direction.

 Being lost was terrifying.
 I was desperate to retrace my steps and get back to the trail.
 I searched and tried to get back to the right trail on my own, but eventually resorted to yelling for help and was found shortly after.
 The rest of the trip continued without any other major disasters.
 I left the trail wanting to learn more and return as soon as possible.